forreya/food-ordering/README.md

 #### Extra Info:

-- The **'food_app'** file is used to test run the entire program manually.
+- The **'food_app.rb'** file is used to test run the entire program manually.
-- To test the program using pre-coded tests (created based on user's requirements), run **'rspec'** in the main directory.
+- To test the program using pre-coded tests (created based on user's requirements), type **'rspec'** in the terminal while in the main directory.